teejaytiger/resume/onepager_mckay.md

 **`Digital Domain/ IM360`** : _FPGA Design Engineer_ (Aug 2016 to May 2017) </br> + Built blocks for integration into real time 360° motion video cameras (4k x 7, eth interface)</br> + Conducted research to assist PM in selecting the right FPGA </br> + Developed gamma correction independently, assisted with other image processing  </br> + Implemented cosimulation to reduce design, implementation, and execution time for workflow
-> Skills: FPGA, VHDL + Xilinx + Vivado, Real Time, DSP, Critical Path Analysis, Floorplanning, cosimulation, SPI/UART/I2C
+> Skills: FPGA, VHDL + Xilinx + Vivado, DSP, Floorplanning, cosimulation, SPI/UART/I2C

 **`US Army`** : _Cross-Trained: Intelligence Analyst and Satellite Technician_ (Apr 2008 to Mar 2011) </br> + Focused on socio-political, international, and military dynamic of NE Asia at strategic leadership level </br> + Maintained, authorized, and distributed usage of over 70 SATCOM circuits from 256kbps to 4096kbps